Gaurav Bhatnagar

 In addition to the above, I have also taken a foundation course, FC 0306, Quantitative Reasoning and Mathematical Thinking.
 The contents of this course vary considerably.
 Here is a link to students’ work in QRMT Spring 2021 which may give you an idea of what goes on in this course.
 However, every year is quite a different experience.
 For example, the QRMT Spring 2023 did the puzzles (and suffered through all the jokes) in this book written for middle school children.
 In Spring 2024, the course is about Experimental Mathematics.

-Math apprenticeship program
+Summer Math apprenticeship programme

 Advice on various topics